HenSch90/SiD/Modul_A (Grundprogramm).md

 in:

-q: Wie wahrscheinlich ist es, dass Sie..
+q: Wie wahrscheinlich ist es, dass Sie…

 is: